-- Face-to-face contact with affected residents in an attempt to provide in-person assistance to all individuals and families.
+- Making contact with affected residents to offer in-person assistance to all individuals and families.

-- Make formal presentations educating individuals and groups about support services and systems in their community.
+- Making formal presentations to inform individuals and groups about support services and systems in their community.